-The duties of the Affirmative Action Officer shall include, but not be limited to, the following:
+The duties of the Affirmative Action Manager shall include, but not be limited to, the following:

-- Develop and administer the college's Affirmative Action Plan. - Develop and set college-wide affirmative action hiring goals. - Monitor college compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the college. - Inform the President on progress in affirmative action and equal opportunity and report potential concerns. - Act as the affirmative action liaison between the college, MMB, and the Governor's Office. - Determine the need for affirmative action training within the college and initiate the development of such training programs with the assistance of internal and external resources, as necessary. - Review and recommend changes in policies, procedures, programs and physical accommodations to facilitate affirmative action and equal opportunity. - Develop innovative programs to attract and retain protected group members in the college. - Support and participate in the recruitment of protected class persons for employment, promotion and training opportunities. - Manage the college's pre-hire review process. - Review requests for non-affirmative non-justified hires in the Monitoring the Hiring process and refer unresolved issues to the President for final decision. - Ensure supervisors and managers are making affirmative efforts to recruit and retain protected group candidates and employees. - Oversee the administration of the Americans with Disabilities Act Title I and Title II. - Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Maintain records of requests for reasonable accommodations. - Oversee the administration of the college diversity recruitment and diversity training programs.
+- Develop and administer the college's Affirmative Action Plan. - Develop and set college-wide affirmative action hiring goals. - Monitor college compliance and fulfill all affirmative action reporting requirements. - Disseminate the affirmative action policy to employees in the college. - Inform the President on progress in affirmative action and equal opportunity and report potential concerns. - Act as the affirmative action liaison between the college, Minnesota State, MMB, and the Governor's Office. - Determine the need for affirmative action training within the college and initiate the development of such training programs with the assistance of internal and external resources, as necessary. - Review and recommend changes in policies, procedures, programs and physical accommodations to facilitate affirmative action and equal opportunity. - Develop innovative programs to attract and retain protected group members in the college. - Support and participate in the recruitment of protected class persons for employment, promotion and training opportunities. - Manage the college's pre-hire review process. - Review requests for non-affirmative non-justified hires in the Monitoring the Hiring process and refer unresolved issues to the President for final decision. - Ensure supervisors and managers are making affirmative efforts to recruit and retain protected group candidates and employees. - Fulfill all affirmative action reporting requirements by submitting standard quarterly reports.